acjones617/dreamcatcher/README.md

 ### Made With...

-Dreamcatcher was developed as largely an Angular app with a Firebase backend during the prototyping stage.
+Dreamcatcher was developed as an Angular app with a Firebase backend during the prototyping stage.
 If I continue to build out this idea, the next step would be to build out the express.js API with either a MongoDB or a SQL database.